puma/puma/docs/deployment.md

 puma does not require daemonization to do zero-downtime restarts.

 I see people using daemonization because they start puma directly via capistrano task and thus want it to live on past the `cap deploy`.
-To this people I said:
+To these people I say:
 You need to be using a process monitor.
 Nothing is making sure puma stays up in this scenario!
 You're just waiting for something weird to happen, puma to die, and to get paged at 3am.
 Do yourself a favor, at least the process monitoring